julianmackenzie/BasicChatClient/README.md

 # BasicChatClient
-Basic networked server and client system for online chatrooms using TCP for CS342: Software Engineering.
+Basic networked server and client system for online chatrooms using TCP for CS342: Software Design.

 This project utilized Java threads and sockets, new concepts to me at the time.